Utah Administrative Code

 2. Slow meter -- If a meter tested pursuant to this section is more than two percent slow, the utility may bill the customer for the estimated energy consumed but not covered by the bill for a period not exceeding six months unless it can be shown that the error was due to some cause, the date of which can be fixed.
 In this instance, the bill shall be computed back to, but not beyond that time.

-3. Non-registering meter -- If a meter does not register, the utility may bill the customer for the estimated energy used but not registered for a period not exceeding three months.
+3. Non-registering meter -- If a meter does not register any usage, the utility may bill the customer for the estimated energy used but not registered for a period not exceeding three months.

 D. Meter Records -- Utilities shall maintain records for each meter until retirement.
 This record shall contain the identification number; manufacturer's name, type and rating; each test, adjustment and repair; date of purchase; and location, date of installation, and removal from service.
 Utilities shall keep records of the last meter test for every meter.
 At a minimum, the records shall identify the meter, the date, the location of and reason for the test, the name of the person or organization making the test, and the test results.